A lie repeated often enough becomes the truth: The continuing saga of the Windows 3.1 blue screen of death (which, by the way, was never called that)

 I read here that Steve Ballmer wrote part of [the blue screen of death] too.

-The comment linked to one of may articles that erroneously reported that Steve wrote the blue screen of death.
-Somebody replied,
+The comment linked to one of many articles that erroneously reported that Steve wrote the blue screen of death.

 LOL! so far only MSDN has been refuting the claim.